Marketing gets complicated fast at enterprise scale.

 Digital workers for marketing operations

 AI-powered digital workers manage routine tasks such as data entry, campaign analysis, and performance reporting.
 The Campaign Manager Digital Worker offers budget recommendations based on performance, while the Project Analyzer tracks timelines to flag potential delays.
-These digital assistants allow human teams to focus on strategy and creative innovation.

-Break down marketing silos with visual workflows
+Eliminate silos with connected workflows

 “monday.com has been a life-changer.
 It gives us transparency, accountability, and a centralized place to manage projects across the globe".